 Disney Springs area hotels are another great option for saving on initial cost, but they are not as conveniently located to the parks.
 Work with your travel agent and/or family to decide what is most important to you: location or cost savings?

-Next, let’s talk about getting there.
+Next, let’s talk about actually going to Disney.
+How will you get there?
 If you’re a Disney regular, you’re already covered.
 Annual passes come with parking included.
-If you’re flying in and staying at a Disney hotel, you’re covered, too.
+If you’re flying in and staying at a Disney hotel, you’re covered too.
 Just add the free Disney Magical Express bus service to your travel plan and you can save the cost of a rental car or ride share, and get dropped off right at the front door of your resort.

 Read More: Don’t Make This $80 Mistake at Disney World

 If you drive, plan to pay nightly self-parking fees at Disney hotels and off property “Good Neighbor” hotels.
 The cost will be added to your room charges when you check out.
-As of April 2019, standard overnight parking rates at Disney hotels ranged from $13 per night at Disney value resorts to $24 per night at the deluxe resorts.
+As of June 18 2019, standard overnight parking rates at Disney hotels are as follows:

 Another transportation cost you’ll want to consider is time.
 It takes time to traverse the 47-square-mile Disney World property, whether you’re in a rental car, a Disney bus, boat or monorail.
 It can take even longer when there are special events such as holiday celebrations, runDisney races, cheer/dance competitions, and even Major League Baseball spring training!
 I believe that time equals money on my Disney parks vacation, so I’m always thinking about the pros and cons of transportation to and from my hotel and the parks.